waadmawlood/media/README.md

     ->upload();
 ```

-The upload service works with **any** Laravel filesystem disk — local, S3, GCS, or any custom driver.
+The upload service works with **any** Laravel filesystem disk — local, S3, or any custom driver.
 Just set the `disk()` and it handles the rest.

 ### Media Collections